adambard/learnxinyminutes-docs/nim.html.markdown

 #
 # More Types and Data Structures
 #

+# Objects are similar to tuples, but they *require* names of the fields

+type
+  Room = ref object # reference to an object, useful for big objects or
+    windows: int    # objects inside objects
+    doors: int = 1  # Change the default value of a field (since Nim 2.0) House = object
+    address: string
+    rooms: seq[Room]

+var
+  defaultHouse = House() # initialize with default values defaultRoom = new Room() # create new instance of ref object sesameHouse = House(address: "123 Sesame St.", rooms: @[defaultRoom])

 # Enumerations allow a type to have one of a limited number of values